brutalzinn/plugin-manager-api/README.md

 ## Package Commands avaible

-    "start": "node ./app.js" - to start normal mode, "dev": "nodemon -L ./app.js - to start with nodemon", "refresh": "npx sequelize-cli db:migrate:undo:all && npx sequelize-cli db:migrate && node ./elastic-sync.js del:all && npx sequelize-cli db:seed --seed user.js" - sometimes i need to perform some changes in database.. this command execute a clear on database and clear all indexs in elastic search
+- "start"- to start normal mode,
+- "dev"- to start with nodemon",
+- "refresh" - sometimes i need to perform some changes in database.. this command execute a clear on database and clear all indexs in elastic search